Reliable Self-Improvement Training by Verifying Reasoning, Not Just Answers: Experimental Setup

 \paragraph{Generation.} At each iteration, we generate $N{=}8$ solutions per training problem using vLLM \citep{kwon2023vllm} with temperature $T{=}0.7$, $\text{top\_p}{=}0.9$, and maximum 1536 tokens, parallelized across 4 A10G GPUs (24 GB each).

-\paragraph{Iterations.} We run 5 self-training iterations per condition.
+\paragraph{Rounds.} We run 5 rounds of self-improvement training per condition.
 For the DPO variant, we use $\beta{=}0.1$ and learning rate $5 \times 10^{-6}$.

-\paragraph{Additional baseline: Majority Voting.} To address whether a learned verifier or self-consistency signal could substitute for symbolic verification, we include a \emph{majority voting} baseline \citep{wang2023selfconsistency}.
-At each iteration, we select solutions whose final extracted answer matches the plurality answer among the $N{=}8$ samples for each problem.
-Crucially, this baseline does \emph{not} use ground-truth labels---it relies purely on self-consistency among the model's own outputs.
-This provides a fair comparison point between symbolic verification (which uses ground truth) and a verification-free self-consistency approach.
+\paragraph{Additional baseline: majority voting.} To test whether a label-free self-consistency signal could stand in for checking the reasoning, we include a \emph{majority voting} baseline \citep{wang2023selfconsistency}.
+At each round, we keep solutions whose final answer matches the most common answer among the $N{=}8$ samples for each problem.
+Crucially, this baseline uses \emph{no} ground-truth labels---it relies only on agreement among the model's own outputs---giving a fair comparison between checking the reasoning (which uses ground truth) and a label-free self-consistency approach.